 elsa kennedy is not to be taken lightly.

-in 2016, she released a full-length album dubbed ‘atrial fibs’, that she’d recorded live over 16 hours (subcat studios, new york), as a kind of musical testament to the darkness she’d spent so many years evading. shortly after releasing her album, she began attending the University of Cincinnati’s College Conservatory of Music (CCM).
-She ended up spending only a year there; during that time, her sound matured into something magnificent: focused, piercing, boundary-breaking, and lyrically stunning. it was also at ccm that she met ric Hordinski, an internationally known musician and owner of the monastery studio (http://monasterystudio.com/), who would eventually become her producer and guitarist.
+In 2016, she released a full-length, live album, ‘Atrial Fibs’; every song was recorded in one take, within one weekend (Subcat Studios, NY).
+‘A-Fibs’ was Elsa’s sporadic, musical testament, to the darkness she had spent so many years battling.
+Shortly after releasing her album, she began attending the University of Cincinnati’s College Conservatory of Music (CCM).
+She spent one year there, and during that time, her sound matured into something magnificent: focused, piercing, boundary-breaking, and lyrically stunning.
+It was at CCM that she met Ric Hordinski, an internationally known musician and owner of the Monastery Studio (http://monasterystudio.com/), who would eventually become her producer and guitarist.

-After leaving CCM, Elsa began recording a few of her songs at the Monastery; Over the next 18 months, the recordings turned into an EP, and the EP turned into a full record.
-Renowned musicians came and recorded featured performances on Elsa’s songs: exceptional bass lines by Byron House and Viktor Krauss; J.S.
-Bach-esque cello parts, played by Ted Nelson of the Cincinnati Symphony Orchestra; the percussive genius of Joshua Seurkamp, along with intricate electric, acoustic and 12-string guitar parts, by Ric Hordinski himself.
-And in the middle of it all, there was Elsa, singing, playing, making the music, into what is now her explosive, yet-to-be-named, debut record.
+After leaving CCM, Elsa began recording a few songs at the Monastery; over the next 18 months, the recordings turned into an EP, and the EP turned into a full record.
+Renowned musicians came and played for her studio sessions: exceptional bass lines by Byron House and Viktor Krauss; J.S.
+Bach-esque cello, by Ted Nelson of the Cincinnati Symphony Orchestra; the percussive genius of Joshua Seurkamp, along with intricate electric, acoustic and 12-string guitar, by Ric Hordinski himself.
+And in the middle of it all, there was Elsa, writing, singing, making the music, into what is now her explosive, yet-to-be-named, debut record.

-the record is currently awaiting a release date.
-In the meantime, you can find Elsa playing live shows around the Cincinnati area, collaborating with other artists and organizations, tirelessly building her career, and constantly composing.
+The record is currently awaiting release.
+In the meantime, you can find Elsa playing live shows around Cincinnati + The Midwest, and constantly composing.

 ‘—— it’s so simple to disregard the way we suffer for the idea